Cspeisman/elm-mouse-position/readme.md

-Simple Elm example of how to track mouse positioning
+### Simple Elm example for how to track mouse position and do animations

 ### demo